leomeyer/Arducom/src/slave/hello-world/README.md

     $ ./make.sh && ./make-ftp.sh

 These programs require C++11.
 On Linux, use GCC 4.8 or newer.
+You may have to install libssl-dev:

+	$ sudo apt-get install libssl-dev

 Issue the Arducom version request (command 0).
 Your serial port may be different from /dev/ttyACM0 (check this first).